tmgasek/tomaszgasek.com-v2/src/content/post/go-notes.md

 ### Approach concurrent (like map-reduce)

-Use a fixed pool of goroutines and a collector and channels
+Use a fixed worker pool of goroutines and a collector and channels

 ```mermaid
 graph LR;